Vitgracer/PyTorch2Cpp-Inference/README.md

 - ✅ A **PyTorch** training script (Python)
 - ✅ A **C++ inference** program using **LibTorch**
 - ✅ Preprocessing with OpenCV
-- ✅ Digit classification from 28×28 grayscale images (MNIST-style)
+- ✅ Digit classification from 28×28 grayscale images (MNIST-style) with simple CNN
 - ✅ TorchScript serialization
 - ✅ Android deployment